Obama health care woes become credibility fight

 Even after Obama announced a change in the law aimed at helping some people whose coverage has been canceled, 39 House Democrats voted for legislation opposed by the White House that would let insurers sell individual health coverage that doesn’t meet the law’s new standards to anyone who wants it.

-“My constituents are pretty upset, and so am I,” said Democratic Rep. Ron Barber, who voted for the measure and is seen as vulnerable in next year’s elections.
+“My constituents are pretty upset, and so am I,” said Democratic Rep. Ron Barber, who is considered one of the most vulnerable Democrats in the House and voted for the measure.
 “The rollout has been a disaster.”

-Associated Press writers Julie Pace, Henry C. Jackson and Josh Lederman and AP Polling Director Jennifer Agiesta contributed to this report.
+Associated Press writers Henry C. Jackson and Josh Lederman and AP Polling Director Jennifer Agiesta contributed to this report.